manuel-woelker/rust-vfs/README.md

  * **PhysicalFS** - the actual filesystem of the underlying OS
  * **MemoryFS** - an ephemeral in-memory file system, intended mainly for unit tests
  * **AltrootFS** - a file system with its root in a particular directory of another filesystem
+ * **OverlayFS** - an overlay file system combining two filesystems, an upper layer with read/write access and a lower layer with only read access

 The minimum supported Rust version is 1.32.0.